Report: Marlins sending Reyes, Johnson, Buehrle to Jays

-FoxSports.com reported that the Marlins would obtain shortstop Yunel Escobar, catcher Jeff Mathis, infielder Adeiny Hechavarria, pitcher Henderson Alvarez and a pair of highly regarded prospects -- outfielder Jake Marisnick and pitcher Justin Nicolino -- in the 12-player deal, with Toronto also receiving utilityman Emilio Bonifacio and catcher John Buck.
+FoxSports.com reported that the Marlins would obtain shortstop Yunel Escobar, infielder Adeiny Hechavarria, pitcher Henderson Alvarez and a pair of highly regarded prospects -- outfielder Jake Marisnick and pitcher Justin Nicolino -- with Toronto also receiving utilityman Emilio Bonifacio and catcher John Buck in the deal.

 The Marlins are also believed to be receiving a catcher on the major league roster in the swap, with either J.P.
 Arencibia, Jeff Mathis or Bobby Wilson headed to Miami.